raspberrypilearning/blender-marble/en/step_1.md

 ## You will make

 Use Blender to design and create a marble.
+Blender is a free and open source 3D creation package for designers, engineers and artists.

 You will:
 + Use a **UV Sphere** object to create a marble